sunpy/ndcube/joss_paper/paper.md

 In astronomy, the most commonly used framework for translating between array element indices and the location, time, etc. in the Universe being observed is the World Coordinate System (WCS).
-WCS’s ability to handle many different physical types (e.g. spatial, temporal, spectral, etc.) and projections (e.g. RA and Dec., helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical types they represent.
+WCS’s ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical types they represent.
-However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube is suited to treating them in a combined way.
+However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube is treats them in a combined, self-consistent way.

 # What is the ndcube Package?